 The nearest town to Petra is Wadi Musa, a village that has become a thriving hub for Petra-related tourism.
-You'll buy tickets ($70 USD for a single day; $77 for a two-day pass) at the visitor center located in Wadi Musa, and then either walk or ride on horseback the two remaining kilometers to Petra's entrance.
+You'll buy tickets ($70 USD for a single day; $77 for a two-day pass) at the visitor center which is located at the Petra entrance.

 Petra is a very popular destination for travelers, with thousands of visitors daily in the busy season, and this is happily reflected in the wide array of available lodging options in the gateway village of Wadi Musa.
 For travelers in search of luxury, Movenpick Hotel sits just outside the park and offers five-star rooms and beautiful Arabesque architecture.
 Sip cocktails with a stunning view at the rooftop garden, or hang out by the pool.